 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

 Tanzania, a country in East Africa, is situated within the African Great Lakes region.
-The country offers a winning combination – an authentic African safari experience and beautiful tropical beaches.
-It is an exciting country to visit because of the various attractions and activities it holds.
+The country offers a winning combination: an authentic African safari experience and beautiful tropical beaches.
+It is an exciting country to visit because of the various attractions and activities it offers.
 At least once in a lifetime, travelers must embark on an adventurous Tanzania wildlife safari.

 The country is notable for its diverse flora and fauna.
 It has a high density of wildlife, sprawling landscapes, and friendly local tribes.
 Lush rainforests, woodlands, savannahs, plains, and other various types of vegetation are seen in Tanzania.

 Moreover, mountain ranges, as well as majestic lakes and rivers, are found in the country.
 All of these form natural habitats for a wide variety of animal and bird species.
 There are more than 4 million wild animals in Tanzania, home to 20 percent of Africa’s large animal population.
 To explore the wildlife, you can book a slot on Tanzania Luxury Safari Tours.

 After a pleasant flight, you will arrive at Kilimanjaro International JRO Airport, from where you will be transferred to your hotel.
 After a smooth check-in, you can relax in the hotel as you will have the rest of the day to yourself.